denniemok/admin360-reloaded/README.md

 ## Motivation

 First released by Vidhu in 2013, Admin360 is a lightweight but essential tool at all time.
 The new version aims to bring this inactive plugin back to life together with several major improvements to its base.
-Not only does it include better code, enhanced performance, and customizable configuration, the new version also introduces many new features and QoL changes.
-The plugin works with various versions of Spigot, and passed numeral stress tests on large survival servers with over 100 players. <br><br>
+Not only does it feature bug fixes, revised performance, backward compatibility and customizable configuration, the new version also introduces many additional features and QoL changes. <br><br>

 ## Features

->**✔** simple and lightweight <br>
-**✔** easy-to-understand config.yml <br>
-**✔** works out-of-the-box <br>
+1. Simple and lightweight _(stress tested on large server)_
+2. Easy-to-understand config.yml
+3. Works out-of-the-box
-**✔** MySQL and SQLite support <br>
+4. MySQL and SQLite support
-**✔** 99% configurable
+5. 99% configurable <br>

+## Components

 **Support Ticket System: <br>
 Foster Disciplined And Quality Service <br>**